-Proportion of Object on Area: When the size proportion of the moving object exceeds the predefined value, the alarm will be triggered.
+Percentage: When the size proportion of the moving object exceeds the predefined value, the alarm will be triggered.
 The less the value is, the easier the alarm will be triggered.

 - 4. Set the Arming Schedule for Motion Detection. - (1) Click Arming Schedule tab to enter the arming schedule setting interface.